• Home

 The coat on the legs should be and look thick.
 The coat flows straight down to the ground covering toes and nails.
 One should trim between each pad of the foot and keep the coat on the front of the foot rounded.

-I have seen a number of doodles whose ears have gone untrimmed like Cocker Spaniel ears.
+I have seen a number of Australian labradoodles whose ears have gone untrimmed like Cocker Spaniel ears.
 This is not the look I prefer.
 We cut the coat covering the ears about 1/4" below the ear leathers.
 This creates the look of a more boxy head.
 My favorite.

 Photos courtesy of Royal Diamond Labradoodles